Sign Up To Get Strategies and Tips

 Important Notes

-This is Bad Decisions with Jim Banks, the weekly podcast for aspiring digital marketers.
+This is Digital Marketing Stories on Bad Decisions with Jim Banks, the weekly podcast for digital marketers who want to learn from the best.

-New episode released every Wednesday at 2PM GMT where you'll get stories and anecdotes of bad decisions and success stories from guests who've been there and done that in many of the disciplines that make up digital marketing.
+New episodes are released every Wednesday at 2PM GMT where you'll get digital marketing stories and anecdotes along with bad decisions and success stories from digital marketing guests who've been there and done that in many of the disciplines that make up the discipline of digital marketing.

 The podcast has been been powered by Captivate and all the ums, and ers have been removed using Descript to make your listening more enjoyable.